tarantool/doc/sphinx/book/administration.rst

 :codenormal:`$` :codebold:`luarocks search` :codeitalic:`module-name` |br|
 and new modules can be added to the local repository with |br|
 :codenormal:`$` :codebold:`luarocks install` :codeitalic:`module-name` :codenormal:`--local` |br|
-and any package/module can be loaded for Tarantool with |br|
+and any module can be loaded for Tarantool with |br|
 :codenormal:`tarantool>` :codeitalic:`local-name` :codenormal:`=` :codebold:`require('`:codeitalic:`module-name`:codenormal:`')` |br|
-... and that is why the examples in the manual's Packages section often begin with `require` requests.
+... and that is why the examples in the manual's Modules section often begin with `require` requests.
 See rocks_ on github.com/tarantool for more examples and information about contributing.